 The two sheds will have four feed bins located between the sheds.
 The feed bins will have a 29-tonne capacity and will measure 8 metres high and will be 2.8 metres in diameter.

 Control Rooms and Blending Rooms

-The sheds will have a control room and blending room between them attached to the front of the buildings.
+The sheds will have a control room and blending room.

 Housing for Chicken Production